fhiso/basic-concepts/basic-concepts.md

 This *class* might be referred to as the *class* of event types.
 {/}

+{.note} The words "class" and "type" are used in many contexts in computing.
+As used here, a *class* is similar to a datatype of which *terms* are values, or a class of which *terms* are instances, or a named enumeration type of which *terms* are values.
+FHISO's use of this word does not mean that the other notions associated with the word "class" in object-oriented programming apply here.

 The *term name* of a *class* is also referred to as its **class name**.

 When a *term* has been defined for use in the context denoted by some